Chai-mae/Calculator/README.md

         redlight->toggle();
     }
 ```
-The seconde function is named KeyPressEvent() in which the color is changed when we click on a button in the keybord and here is the code :
+The second function is named KeyPressEvent() in which the color is changed when we click on a button in the keybord and here is the code :
  ```javascript
 void TrafficLight::keyPressEvent(QKeyEvent *e){
     if(e->key()==Qt::Key_Escape)